Kabelo607/Finite-State-Machine/README.md

 • Move all configurations / setup in an config / start-up state, instead of doing it prior to the while(1) as we have done thus far – can recover if something died without warning.

+Languages used- C
+Hardware- PIC24FJ64GA002
+Description-The PIC24FJ64GA002 microcontroller has a 16-bit CPU and can operate at a maximum speed of 16 MHz.
+It includes 64KB of flash memory for program storage.
+The device comes in a 28-pin SPDIP package.

+Technical Specifications

+The PIC24FJ64GA002 has 21 I/O pins and requires THT mounting.
+It operates within a temperature range of -40C to +85C.